New growth pathways — greenfields, recycled aggregates, quarry backfilling?

 Several operators are now pushing that option in the U.S., gaining traction in parts of both the South and the Pacific Northwest in particular.
 This is an opportunity for operators to enter a market in an early inning by identifying areas where there is enough difference between road base and virgin aggregate prices to justify the added processing and logistics of recycling.

-Even more nascent than recycled aggregates, quarry backfilling is an opportunity that likely deserves a fresh look.
-In Europe, individual locations achieve EBITDA rates over 50% on their backfilling activities without requiring significant investments by filling depleted quarry space with inert construction and demolition waste (soil from earthmoving activities, demolition brick, wood, concrete, etc.).
+Finally, quarry backfilling is an opportunity that deserves a fresh look.
+With landfill tipping fees now above $60 in a majority of the U.S., and above $80 in regions like the Northeast, there is large profit potential for players willing to go through permitting processes.
+In Europe, individual locations achieve EBITDA rates over 50% on their backfilling activities without requiring significant investments, by filling depleted quarry space with inert construction and demolition waste.
 This activity also plays a role in community relations, as the depleted quarry space is ultimately returned to nature by adding a layer of new soil.

 While low landfill tipping fees have historically made that option unattractive in the U.S., the rapid increase in those fees and an increasing shortage of landfill space in specific regions may be creating an overlooked opportunity for aggregate players.